mandiant/capa/web/explorer/README.md

 ## Getting Started

-1. **Access the application**: Open capa explorer web in your web browser.
+1. **Access the application**: Open capa Explorer Web in your web browser.
-   You can start using capa explorer web by accessing [https://mandiant.github.io/capa](https://mandiant.github.io/capa/explorer) or running it locally by downloading the offline release from the top right-hand corner and opening it in your web browser.
+   You can start using capa Explorer Web by accessing [https://mandiant.github.io/capa](https://mandiant.github.io/capa/explorer) or running it locally by downloading the offline release from the top right-hand corner and opening it in your web browser.

 2. **Import capa results**: